Digital Learning: The Future of Schooling?

 The second panel included two Ohio lawmakers (State Senator Peggy Lehner and State Representative Timothy Derickson) and two Ohio education practitioners (Reynoldsburg Superintendent Steve Dackin, who has made his district a leader in blended learning innovation in Ohio, and Susan Stagner of Connections Academy, one of Ohio’s several full-time, online schools).
 These panelists described the benefits and obstacles to a quality, digitally-infused learning environment.
 Some of their observations about the benefits of digital learning included:

 - Schools have successfully used blended learning environments in flexible credit hour programs.

 - Schools have used digital learning environments to provide options to parents within a district.
 One Ohio district, for example, uses traditional learning environments in two of its high schools, while another high school—a STEM magnet school—uses blended learning approaches.

-- Schools have used technology-based solutions to sustain high-quality education during periods of budget cuts.
+- Schools have used technology-based solutions to sustain high-quality education during times of budget cuts.